Keyboard shortcuts

 6. Schema versioning policy: strict refuse-with-clear-error

-OverrideFile::read refuses any schema_version != CURRENT_SCHEMA_VERSION with a typed OverrideFileError::UnsupportedSchemaVersion { found, supported }.
-No automatic migration in v1.
+The reader (OverrideFile::read_or_default, as shipped) refuses any schema_version != CURRENT_SCHEMA_VERSION with a typed OverrideFileError::UnsupportedSchemaVersion { found, supported }.
+No automatic migration.

 This is the conservative default.
 Reasons: